alejolp/aprender-programacion/README.md

  - Structure and Interpretation of Computer Programs, Abelson, Sussman.

 # Ingeniería de Software

+Citas:

+ - Knowing is not enough; we must apply.
+Willing is not enough; we must do – Johann Wolfgang von Goethe

+Temas:

  - "Especificación, desarrollo, validación y evolución del software"
  - Interacción con el producto y negocio